426 BC Malian Gulf tsunami: Ancient records

-The Malian Gulf tsunami was caused by one of a series of earthquakes in the summer of 426 BC which affected the course of the Peloponnesian War by forcing the advancing Spartans to abort their planned invasion of Attica.
+The Malian Gulf paleotsunami was caused by one of a series of earthquakes in the summer of 426 BC which affected the course of the Peloponnesian War by forcing the advancing Spartans to abort their planned invasion of Attica.
 Strabo reported that throughout Greece parts of islands were submerged, rivers permanently displaced and towns devastated.
 The tsunami itself hit the coast of the Malian Gulf at three different places, reaching towns as far as three quarters of a mile inland.
 The force of the tsunami was such that at one place a trireme was lifted out of its dock and thrown over a city wall.

 Thucydides gave the following account, noting the characteristic sequence of quake, receding water and huge wave:

 About the same time that these earthquakes were so common, the sea at Orobiae, in Euboea, retiring from the then line of coast, returned in a huge wave and invaded a great part of the town, and retreated leaving some of it still under water; so that what was once land is now sea; such of the inhabitants perishing as could not run up to the higher ground in time.
 A similar inundation also occurred at Atalanta, the island off the Opuntian-Locrian coast, carrying away part of the Athenian fort and wrecking one of two ships which were drawn up on the beach.
 At Peparethus also the sea retreated a little, without however any inundation following; and an earthquake threw down part of the wall, the town hall, and a few other buildings.